-- There are currently 6 caravan or boat parking bays. - All aspects of allocation of and regulation of use of the bays is at the discretion of the Scheme Operator. - The Scheme Operator currently adopts a waiting list style arrangement to manage the use of these bays. - Once a right to use is granted to a Resident, there is an expectation that the bay will be used for keeping of a caravan or boat that is in active, use by the Resident personally. - The grant to use is reviewed on a 6 monthly basis. - The Scheme Operator reserves the right to withdraw and reallocate the right to use the bay at any time. - A fee will be charged for the allocated spot.
+- There are currently 5 caravan or boat parking bays. - All aspects of allocation of and regulation of use of the bays is at the discretion of the Scheme Operator. - The Scheme Operator currently adopts a waiting list style arrangement to manage the use of these bays. - Once a right to use is granted to a Resident, there is an expectation that the bay will be used for keeping of a caravan or boat that is in active, use by the Resident personally. - The grant to use is reviewed on a 6 monthly basis. - The Scheme Operator reserves the right to withdraw and reallocate the right to use the bay at any time. - A fee will be charged for the allocated spot.

 Restrictions on resident car parking include: Vehicles must not be parked in driveways except for the purpose of loading and unloading.
 If a moving truck or long delivery truck is required, please inform the office so we can advise the other residents.
 4.2 Is parking in the village available for ⊠ Yes □ No visitors?
 If yes, parking restrictions include Visitors may use the designated visitor car parking provided in driveways 1,2 and 3 for temporary parking while visiting residents.
 First come first served basis.
 Caravans, boats and trailers are not to be used to park in the visitors designated parking bays.
 The Manager's Permission is required for any parking requirement that extend beyond 2 days in duration.
 Tradesmen may use the designated visitor car parking while doing work at the Village, but vehicles must not be left overnight.
 Part 5 - Planning and de evelopment 5.1 Is construction or development of the Year village construction started: 1990 village complete? ☐ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
-39 x New Villa Style units have been approved by Council and will commence building in June 2022.
-These Units will be developed in 4 stages.
-(Balance of) Stage 2b: 1 x Unit due to complete in September 2022, Stage 2c: 8 x Units due to complete December 2022 Stage 3a: 10 x Units due March 2023, 3b 10 x Units due July 2023, and finally, Stage 3c, 10 x Units due to complete by September 2022.
+39 New 3 Bedroom villa units have been approved by council to commence building in the first half of 2022.
+These will be developed in 4 stages.
+Stage 1: 9 units due September 2022, Stage 2: 10 units due December 2023 Stage 3: 10 Units due April 2024 and then the final 10 after that.
 5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act?
 Act 1999 ⊠ Yes □ No Short description of the redevelopment plan: The new Scheme Operator is looking at extending the club house, new villa's and parking for the club house.
 Approved by council.
 Declaration date for the redevelopment plan: 19/05/2022